realedo/Zeri/README.md

 # Version/Patch Notes

-Zeri is now updated at alpha 1.01 featuring tkinr ui( prev used only terminal)
+Zeri is now updated at alpha 1.01 featuring tkinter ui( prev used only terminal)

 Zeri is now updated to alpha 1.02 feturing Window icon, backgroud, new window format and challenger ladder(top10) for selected region.
 Still using logs in terminal